 Habitat and Conservation

 Occurs in side channels and main channel borders of the Mississippi River, especially where flooding is occurring.
-This species formerly migrated from the Gulf of Mexico upstream into the Ohio River, but dams, levees, and wing dikes on our big rivers now prevent it from migrating so far up- and downriver.
-The Ohio shrimp was thought to be extirpated from Missouri but has recently been rediscovered in the Mississippi River along our eastern border.
+This species formerly migrated from the Gulf of Mexico upstream into the Ohio River, but dams, levees, and wing dikes on our big rivers now prevent it from migrating so far upriver.
+Pollution also contributed to the decline.
+The Ohio shrimp was thought to be extirpated from Missouri but was rediscovered, first in 1991, in the Mississippi River along our eastern border.

 These delicate crustaceans feed on a variety of very small invertebrates, plankton, and algae, and on various kinds of organic detritus.
-They often eat algae and other small organisms that grow upon the surfaces of submerged aquatic plants.
-These larger plants offer them shelter from predators.
+They often eat algae and other small organisms that grow on the surfaces of submerged aquatic plants.
+The larger plants offer them shelter from predators.

 Although its numbers are secure across its overall range within the United States, the Ohio shrimp is a species of conservation concern in Missouri.
 Here, it is listed as critically imperiled because of its extreme rarity, low populations, and factors making it especially vulnerable to extirpation from our state.
 We are at the northern boundary of its current range.